episerver/EPiServer.Labs.Find.Toolbox/README.md

 # EPiServer.Labs.Find.Toolbox

+Please note that this project is not officially supported by Episerver just like most EPiServer.Labs projects.
+Should be considered stable and is currently used in production environments.

 What you get
 * An improved synonym implementation
 * An overall relevance improvement by utilising MatchPhrase,  MatchPhrasePrefix and MatchPrefix